JazzMaster/MasterMyVMs/README.md

             Mac OSX 10.4 Tiger(PPC on QEMU, intel being tested) (in between numbers are being tested or have "known issues preventing VM-u-lation")

-			OSX 10.6 Snow Leopard(VBox and QEMU/KVM x86 mode)
+			OSX 10.6 Snow Leopard(VBox and QEMU in x86 mode)
-			OSX 10.12 Sierra(QEMU/KVM, tweaked -noVFIO yet, need modded KEXTs to support the "video output ports") OSX Mojave is possible- I dont have the updater image at the moment.
+			OSX 10.12 Sierra(QEMU, tweaked -noVFIO yet, need modded KEXTs to support the "video output ports") OSX Mojave is possible- I dont have the FULL updater DMG image at the moment.

 Older systems such as 8088/386/486 with Win95/Win98 seems to be working as of the code found here.
 (Maybe in some form this can be merged into the QEMU tree?)

 https://pcem-emulator.co.uk/

 There are loads of other unices QEMU or VBOX drives posted online.
 DO LOOK AROUND.
 (These are Gentoo, BSD(open/free/etc), Debian....etc.)